johnhalz/pose3d_python/docs/API/pose.md

 ## Description

 This page covers the `Pose` class.
 In this documentation, a pose is defined as a description of the position *and* the orientation of an object, and can exist in 2D or 3D.
-Hence, the `Pose` class allows the user to handle a position and orientation in 2D or 3D, by making use of the `TE` and `RE` classes set to the respective number of dimensions.
+Hence, the `Pose` class allows the user to handle a position and orientation in 2D or 3D, by making use of the `ET` and `ER` classes set to the respective number of dimensions.

 -------------------------